Azure-Samples/digital-twins-samples-csharp/.github/ISSUE_TEMPLATE.md

 ### Description

 Please provide a succinct description of your issue.
+Please include which sample (ie top level folder) this is referring to.

 ### Repro steps